hchiam/_2DNote/README.md

 You can think of the y dimension as the "proximity dimension" (louder = closer to you), and the x dimension as the "piano dimension" (left-to-right = low-to-high notes).

 \_2DNote.js is made from pure "vanilla" JavaScript.
-So no extra dependencies. :smile:
+So no special install steps required. :smile:

 ### Further reading